LudvigOlsen/plot_confusion_matrix/README.md

 ## TODOs
+- Add option to preview plot in black and white (for printed papers)
 - ggsave only uses DPI for scaling?
 We would expect output files to have the given DPI?
 - Allow svg, pdf?
 - Add full reset button (empty cache on different files) - callback?